HGV Insurance Brokers

-Third-Party Only HGV Insurance: this is the minimum amount of insurance that is required by law.
-This covers the driver in the UK for only liabilities including injury to others & passengers in the truck, liability when towing a caravan or trailer, and lastly, damage to third party property.
+Third-Party Only HGV Insurance: this is the minimum amount of insurance required by law.
+This covers the driver in the UK for only liabilities, including injury to others & passengers in the truck, liability when towing a caravan or trailer, and damage to third-party property.
 For Third-Party Only lorry insurance, each of your drivers must have the Driver Certificate of Professional Competence (CPC).

-Third-Party, Fire & Theft HGV Insurance: this type of insurance covers everything listed above, and includes coverage for fire damage, if a lorry is stolen, and damage to the lorry caused by theft.
+Third-Party, Fire & Theft HGV Insurance: this type of insurance covers everything listed above and includes fire damage if a lorry is stolen and damage to the truck caused by theft.

 Comprehensive HGV Insurance: this is a comprehensive policy that provides the best level of coverage possible.
-This includes everything above, as well as loss or damage to the truck, damage and loss of personal effects, windscreen coverage, and accidental damage.
-This type of policy also includes medical expenses; however, be sure to read through the policy to see what is covered or not.
+This includes everything above, including loss or damage to the truck, damage and loss of personal effects, windscreen coverage, and accidental damage.
+This policy also includes medical expenses; however, read through the policy to see what is covered.

-This is a policy that covers an entire fleet of HGV’s or known as Haulage fleet insurance which covers 2+ HGV’s in a fleet, this can be a very cost-effective option over the previous types of insurance listed above.
-Here, again, insurers will have their own requirements, what is covered or not in each of their policies.
-One more note – there can be a cap on the number of HGV’s the insurance covers in a fleet, which can include up to hundreds of HGV’s and is dependent on the insurer at the time.
+Haulage Fleet Insurance: This policy covers an entire fleet of HGVs, known as Haulage fleet insurance which covers 2+ HGVs in a fleet; this can be a very cost-effective option over the previous types of insurance listed above.
+Again, insurers will have their own requirements, what is covered or not in each of their policies.
+One more note – there can be a cap on the number of HGVs the insurance covers in a fleet, which can include up to hundreds of HGVs and is dependent on the insurer at the time.

-some HGV insurance policies require that you install a black box or use a mobile phone app in each truck.
+Telematics HGV Insurance: Some HGV insurance policies require installing a black box or using a mobile phone app in each truck.
 These methods are used to collect driving data, which is then used to calculate premiums.
-The more unsafe drivers are the insurance becomes more expensive.
-And just the opposite, if drivers are safe and obey driving rules, then the premium comes down.
-This could be a good option for you, making this type of coverage more affordable, if each of your drivers are safe behind the wheel.
+The more unsafe drivers are, the more expensive insurance becomes.
+And just the opposite, if drivers are safe and obey driving rules, the premium comes down.
+This could be a good option for you, making this type of coverage more affordable if each of your drivers is safe behind the wheel.

-Another good idea is to speak with an insurance agent to ask questions and learn if there are other requirements that are not apparent.
+Another good idea is to speak with an insurance agent to ask questions and learn if other requirements need to be made apparent.